huggingface/blog/audio-datasets.md

 ### 3. Filtering Function

 Prior to training, we might have a heuristic for filtering our training data.
-For instance, we might want to filter any audio samples longer than 30s to prevent out-of-memory errors or truncating audio samples.
+For instance, we might want to filter any audio samples longer than 30s to prevent truncating the audio samples or risking out-of-memory errors.
 We can do this in much the same way that we prepared the data for our model in the previous step.

 We start by writing a function that indicates which samples to keep and which to discard.
 This function, `is_audio_length_in_range`, returns a boolean: samples that are shorter than 30s return True, and those